-Mark Butler has been the Labor Member for Port Adelaide in the Federal Parliament since 2007 and in July 2016 he was appointed Shadow Minister for Climate Change and Energy.
+Mark Butler has been the Labor Member for Port Adelaide in the Federal Parliament since 2007 and is the Shadow Minister for Climate Change and Energy.

 Mark served as Minister for Ageing and Australia’s first Minister for Mental Health in the Gillard Government.
 He has also held the ministries of Housing, Homelessness, Social Inclusion, Climate Change, Water and the Environment.